CassFairiesClub/ASCII-MEMORY/README.md

 1. `get_coin_record_by_name` → find the block where the coin was created and the block where it was spent
 2. `get_block_record_by_height` → `get_block_spends_with_conditions` → read the memo lists from the `CREATE_COIN` (opcode 51) conditions
 3. if the ID is not a coin, `get_mempool_item_by_tx_id` → wait for the input coin to be spent, then repeat step 1

+## Licence

+MIT. `sage-runtime-bridge.js` inside the package is part of the [sage-app-sdk](https://www.npmjs.com/package/sage-app-sdk) and stays under Apache-2.0; its licence travels with it in the zip as `LICENSE-sage-app-sdk.txt`.

+*ASCII-MEMORY by Cass - 2026*